Next Start

 In this type of milling operation, single-angle milling cutters are used to create angular features, like grooves.
 The cutting tool is at an angle to the surface of the material being machined, and this angle is determined based on the design of the workpiece.

 Form milling deals with irregular surfaces, like materials with curved surfaces.
-This process uses cutters that are specifically designed to work with these types of materials, like corner-rounding cutters.
+This process uses cutters that are specifically designed to work with these types of materials, such as corner-rounding cutters.

 In plain milling, the cutting tool is parallel to the surface of the material being machined.
-This utilizes plain milling cutters, and both wide and narrow cutters may be used.
 Wide cutters are ideal for large surface areas, whereas narrow cutters can create deeper cuts.

 Last but certainly not least, in face milling the cutting tool is positioned perpendicular to the surface of the material that is being worked on.
 Face milling cutters are used, which are ideal for creating flat surfaces and contours.
 This creates detailed, high-quality finishes to the part.